 Skin and Hair

 Vitamin B12 is essential for healthy skin, hair and nails because it plays a major part in cell reproduction.
-Vitamin B12 benefits skin health by reducing redness, dryness, inflammation and acne blemishes — and can be applied to the skin for psoriasis and eczema.
 It can also reduce hair breakage and help nails to become stronger.

-Vitamin B-12 has been specifically credited for helping to treat and also prevent the occurrence of Alzheimer’s disease.
-If you have a family history of Alzheimer’s or are worried about coming down with it in your later years, it’s a great idea to start eating more foods that contain ample amounts of this B vitamin.
-Try not to rely on a multivitamin or synthetic sources, an all natural strategy is best for the body and mind.
+Vitamin B-12 it’s a great idea to start eating more foods that contain ample amounts of this B vitamin.
+Try not to rely on a multivitamin or synthetic sources.
+An all natural strategy is best for the body and mind.

 Signs of a Vitamin B12 deficiency

 Symptoms of vitamin B12 deficiency include fatigue, muscle weakness, shortness of breath, dizziness, numbness, heart palpitations, bleeding gums and mouth sores, nausea, poor appetite and diarrhea.
-Vitamin B12 deficiency symptoms may present themselves slowly and may not be recognized for some time.
 A deficiency of B12 can produce pernicious anemia, which can lead to memory loss, confusion and even dementia.

 people age 14 and older, 2.4 mcg;